niragam/Movie-Recommendation-System/README.md

 # **Movie Recommendation System**

+This is the first phase of a four-part project for the Advanced System Programming (Full Stack) course.

 This program provides a command-line interface (CLI) that will be used as a movie recommendation system.

 The program supports the following commands: